 "Reading before bed is a great way to promote relaxation and wind down from your day, without blue light from electronics interrupting your sleep cycles," sleep psychologist Joshua Tal, PhD, previously told Well+Good.
 "TV and phones are often prone to frenetic ads and notifications, bypassing and interrupting the relaxation mechanism that's conducive for falling asleep."

-If your eyes need a rest from staring at words all day on your computer screen for work, know that there are some great bedtime story podcasts out there.
+If your eyes need a rest from staring at words all day on your computer screen for work, know that there are some great bedtime story podcasts out there, too.
 Otherwise, go old school and read a book that either completely fascinates you or bores you to tears.
 Whatever works.

 3. Get yourself a sleep mask to really delineate between light and dark

 The downside to getting sleepy when sunset hits is that you likely want a few hours of me-time before you completely conk out.
-Treating yourself to a sleep mask might help with that; shielding your eyes will signal that this is the darkness that we sleep to, instead of the darkness that simply makes us drowsy.
+Treating yourself to a sleep mask might help with that; shielding your eyes completely right before you go to bed will signal that this is the darkness present when you're sleeping, instead of the dimness or darkness of the evening that simply makes you drowsy.

-Your instinct might be to stay cozy, but if your heater is actually dialed up during this season, your sleep might be disrupted.
+Your instinct might be to get extra-cozy on winter nights, but if your heater is actually dialed up during this season, your sleep might be disrupted.
 About 60°F to 67°F is the optimum temp for snoozing, so keep that in mind if you have jurisdiction over your thermostat.

-If you can’t control your indoor temperature (or share your space with someone who has strong opinions) the good news is that cooling sheet sets exist.
-I’m particularly into Ettitude’s Bamboo Lyocell Sheet Set ($178).
-It’s elegantly smooth, delightfully chill, and still pairs well with your favorite fur-trimmed sweater blanket.
+If you can't control your indoor temperature (or share your space with someone who has strong opinions), cooling sheet sets are another alternative.
+I'm particularly into Ettitude's Bamboo Lyocell Sheet Set ($178).
+It's elegantly smooth, delightfully chill, and still pairs well with your favorite fur-trimmed sweater blanket.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.